SAP-samples/teched2025-DA260/README.md

 ## Exercises

-### Inbound integration

-Please find below an overview of the different exercises.

 **Important Note:** Please feel free to choose the exercises that are most interesting for you!
 You will likely not be able to cover all exercises in the time during the workshop.
+The arrows in the illustration below describe dependencies between the exercises, e.g. you need to complete exercise 5, before performing exercises 6 and 7.

 ![Overview_Exercises](images/Overview_Exercises.jpg)

 A more detailed overview including the links to different exercises is provided below:

+### Inbound integration

+Please find below an overview of the different exercises.

 | Product             | Replication | Federation | Push |
 |---------------------|-------------|------------|------------ |